Show Transcript:

 Welcome to Season 11 of Productivity Paradox with Tanya Dalton, a A podcast

 focused on finding true fulfillment and happiness through the power of productivity.
 Join Tanya this season as she explores the theme of small changes for big impact.
-To get her free checklist, Five Minutes to Peak Productivity, simply g
+To get her free checklist, Five Minutes to Peak Productivity, simply go

 to inkWELLpress.com/podcast.